 (Wider church, ecumenical, or events held within the Conference boundaries that are sponsored by other entities)

-- Early bird registration for Creating a Culture of Renewal ends April 22
+- Creating a Culture of Renewal early bird registration extended through May 22

 - Tickets on sale for 2015 Wesley Choral Festival Gala Concert in Washington, D.C. - May 23

 - Western Jurisdiction College of Bishops host Transforming Ministries 4 - May 26 to 28

 - Center for Courage & Renewal hosting program for young United Methodist ministers

 - Center for Pastoral Effectiveness offers continuing education events - July 8 to 10

 - Path 1 Coach Training event at Hilltop UMC Salt Lake City - July 28 to 30

 - Revitup!
 For a Lifetime in Ministry sponsored by General Board of Pension & Health Benefits - Oct.
 5 to 7